Culture

 Can you guess which village in Malta had the highest population in 1912?

-You’ll never imagine what village had the least number of residents back then!
+You’ll never imagine which village had the least number of residents back then!

 Emma Galea

-It looks like Valletta was the most populated area in all of Malta with well over 22,000 residents while St Paul’s Bay had the lowest number of residents with only 185 people.
-This is quite a contrast to today as St Paul’s Bay is now the most populated town or village in Malta with over 32,000 residents while Mdina has the lowest number of residents with a total of 291.
+It looks like Valletta was the most populated area in all of Malta with well over 22,000 residents, while St Paul’s Bay had the lowest number of residents with only 185 residents.
+This is quite a contrast to today, as St Paul’s Bay is now one of the most populated villages in Malta, with over 32,000 residents, while Mdina has the lowest number of residents - less than 200, according to the 2021 population census.

 Some of Malta’s residents, a total of 88 to be exact lived at ‘Vapeurs maltais’.
 This was not a village but instead refers to any people in Malta that strictly resided on steam ships.